-You can try the new Polaris business class on a trip to Europe for just 57,500 United miles one-way.
+If you are looking for an excuse to redeem United miles,you can try the new Polaris business class on a trip to Europe for just 57,500 miles one-way.
 If Asia is more your style, you have lots of options for 70,000 United miles.

 With new Polaris lounges coming to United’s hub airports, you will soon be able to experience a new level of flying with United.

 7. ANA to Japan in First Class (110K United Miles)

 For some, flying first class is great because of the high-end champagne, the caviar, the spacious seat, etc. With 110,000 United miles, you can get all of that while flying ANA from the U.S. to Japan.

 What really puts ANA on the map, though, is their amazing flight attendants.
 They have a well-deserved reputation for amazing service that helps set ANA apart.

 You can also fly business class on ANA to Japan for 75,000 MileagePlus award miles, which is another great experience you won’t want to miss.
 If the city pairings work, the business class product on the Boeing 787 Dreamliner is a special one.

 However you look at it, flying in premium cabins with ANA should be on your must-fly list.